syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

-#NUM! -	If the number is less than zero (0).
+&#35;NUM! -	If the number is less than zero (0).

-#VALUE! -	Occurs if any of the given arguments are non-numeric
+&#35;VALUE! -	Occurs if any of the given arguments are non-numeric

 #### Example: